 As this process means you have to run your legacy system and new system simultaneously, it's more expensive than big bang.
 But it's worth considering if you have a large volume of data or the data is complicated.

 Now that you have your strategy, it's time to plan how to put it into action.
-Here are some steps that customers should take:
+Here are some steps that you should take:

-The final stage in your migration should be more straightforward, thanks to the first three stages.
+The final stage in your data migration should be more straightforward, thanks to the first three stages.
 But it's also at this point that something can go really wrong.
-Here's how to ensure your migration runs more smoothly:

 Data migration takes a lot of planning to get right, and even then there can be issues that will make the process costly and inefficient.